 A Northamptonshire Beekeeper

 Brian Dennis is an experienced beekeeper from Cogenhoe in Northamptonshire.
-I have known Brian for some time as a knowledgeable, thoughtful and caring beekeeper.
+I have known Brian for a long time as a knowledgeable, thoughtful and caring beekeeper.
 I have never seen him inspect a colony, but from having had many conversations with him, I suspect he is a very gentle handler of bees.

 In 1976 Brian attended a beginners' beekeeping course that was run by the Northamptonshire County Beekeeping Instructor George Sommerville at the local Agricultural College.
 His first colony was purchased from a specialist in flea biology!
 The bees were excellent, although he did not realize this at the time.
 His interest in bees & beekeeping increased to total involvement, obtaining the BBKA Certificate in Apiculture under the guidance of Adrian Waring, who had replaced George Sommerville as CBI.